 "We had a good run in part because we're a relationship bank, and we don't try to be something we're not," Ben said.
 "We cater to our customers and try to meet all their banking needs.
 When we grow, we try to make it a better place for the local community."

-Through the bank, Ben enjoys giving back to the community almost as much as he takes pleasure in spoiling his six grandchildren or spending time hunting, fishing and all things sports related.
+Through the bank, Ben enjoys giving back to the community almost as much as he takes pleasure in spoiling his seven grandchildren or spending time hunting, fishing and all things sports related.
 And the family banking tradition continues with Ben's sister, Fran Maler, who is vice president in charge of human resources at the Somerville bank, and two of his four sons, who are also in the banking industry.

 Another son works in commercial real estate and the other is a dirt contractor.
 The bank now has more than $450 million in assets and operates six branches in the Brazos Valley.
 Ben carefully watches the region's financial climate and economic outlook, in part because of his role at the bank and also as president of the Burleson County Economic Development Council, which works to enhance and expand the local economy.
 Ben says Texas continues to thrive, and people want to live in this region because of the climate and opportunities for jobs.

 Overall, Ben enjoys working with organizations involved in solid business practices and substantial growth, which is why he began serving as a cooperative director in 1987.
 He was elected vice chairman from 1993 to 2001 and 2007 to 2014.
 Ben was elected chairman in 2014.